quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 packets.
 Server-generated connection IDs create a potential need for out-of-band communication to support QUIC.

-QUIC allows servers (or load balancers) to encode useful routing information for load balancers in connection IDs.
+QUIC allows servers (or load balancers) to designate an initial connection ID to encode useful routing information for load balancers.
 It also encourages servers, in packets protected by cryptography, to provide additional connection IDs to the client.
 This allows clients that know they are going to change IP address or port to use a separate connection ID on the new path, thus reducing linkability as clients move through the world.

 There is a tension between the requirements to provide routing information and